 Comrades!
 Let me tell you another thing; Stalin has said recently “India needs to first have social reform and achieve social progress for communism to be born.”

 When I said the same thing, my dear communist friends blamed me for not knowing communism.
 Now Stalin has said the same thing.
 I’m eager to know what the communists have to say about it.

 I’m not against communism or socialism.
 I have more commitment and interest in communism and socialism than others.
 But we must have a communism and socialism that is adapted to this country’s social needs.
 Unless and until the superiority of the Brahmins and Brahminism, which are most powerful and are fundamentally opposed to socialism or communism, are abolished in this country, communism or socialism cannot form here.
 Instead only Brahminism will get strengthened.

 Who heads the communist or the socialist party of this country?
 Only the Brahmins talk of communism or socialism.
 Who are they to teach communism to us?
-Do we believe that the communism they teach will change the discrimination in our lives?
+How can we believe that the communism they preach will change the discrimination in our lives?

 Despite knowing this, if you think that speaking out against caste differences is regressive and classist, what is it but deception?

 I challenge the communists to say “It is not right that the brahmins are upper caste”.
 Likewise it is wrong that the others are lower caste.
 Let them also say that they will burn in the fire everything that is foundational for such discrimination.
 I will welcome that.
 But without doing that, if they say that we should not talk about these issues at all, what can we achieve then?
 How can we bring communism here?

 Periyar’s speech at a public meeting at Perambur on 2-1-1953.
 First published in Viduthalai on 04-01-1953.